2017 Recompilation formerly Rule 2.56.05

 PART 2: PURCHASES OF PROFESSIONAL SERVICES

-The university may procure professional services in accordance with professional services procurement regulations promulgated by the Procurement Services Office and approved by the board, or when procuring professional design services, in accordance with the selection procedures approved by the board for certain contracting with or procuring the services of accountants, attorneys, and medical practitioners, and for which there must be prior approval by the executive vice president and provost.
+The university may procure professional services in accordance with professional services procurement regulations promulgated by the Procurement Services Office and approved by the board, or when procuring professional design services, in accordance with the selection procedures approved by the board for certain contracting with or procuring the services of accountants, attorneys, and medical practitioners, and for which there must be prior approval by the provost and senior vice president for academic affairs.

 PART 3: PROCUREMENT OF PROFESSIONAL SERVICES, EXCLUDING PROFESSIONAL DESIGN SERVICES, NOT EXCEEDING $20,000

 Before contracting with any person or firm to provide required professional services, the Procurement Services Office must process a professional service contract or agreement in advance of the services being performed.
 The process will include confirmation of independent contract status, inquiries for conflict of interest, adherence to employment regulations, and will require the appropriate authorization signatures.
 The Procurement Services Office shall examine the qualifications of the firm or individual and shall determine if the required services are at a fair and reasonable price.
 If a fair and reasonable price cannot be reached, negotiations will be terminated with that source and negotiations begun with the next most qualified source.
 Procurement requirements shall not be artificially divided so as to constitute a small purchase under this section.

 PART 4: PROCUREMENT OF CERTAIN PROFESSIONAL SERVICES, EXCLUDING PROFESSIONAL DESIGN SERVICES, IN EXCESS OF $20,000